geniot/digger/README.md

 4. Toolchain for it: https://github.com/Ninoh-FOX/toolchain

 # Roadmap
-1. Digger can fire.
-2. Fireball hits the wall.
 2. Bag starts to shake.
 3. Bag can fall.
 Multiple bags can fall.
 4. Bag can turn to gold or stay a bag.
 3. Digger can collect gold.
-4. Digger can move bags (one or many).
 4. Digger can be killed by a bag.
 5. Nobbin chases digger.
 6. Nobbin can move bags.